hwdsl2/setup-ipsec-vpn/docs/manage-users.md

 ## Manage VPN users using helper scripts

 You may use helper scripts to add, delete or update VPN users for both IPsec/L2TP and IPsec/XAuth ("Cisco IPsec") modes.
-For IKEv2 mode, see [Manage client certificates](ikev2-howto.md#manage-client-certificates).
+For IKEv2, see [Manage IKEv2 clients](ikev2-howto.md#manage-ikev2-clients).

 **Note:** Replace command arguments below with your own values.
 VPN users are stored in `/etc/ppp/chap-secrets` and `/etc/ipsec.d/passwd`.
 The scripts will backup these files before making changes, with `.old-date-time` suffix.